room :Carnegie 212

 Jeffrey H. Siewerdsen

-Professor Of Biomedical Engineering, Computer Science, Radiology And Neurosurgery Associate Faculty, Armstrong Institute for Patient Safety and Quality
+John C. Malone Professor of Biomedical Engineering, Computer Science, Radiology And Neurosurgery

 Director, Carnegie Center for Surgical Innovation